cristobal/lite-classnames/README.md

 This is a simpler alternative to the [classnames](https://www.npmjs.com/package/classnames) package with a smaller API surface for lean classnames string generation.

 It's not meant to be a 1-to-1 drop-in replacement, but rather a more opinionated lightweight approach that encourages intentional usage.
-It supports only a limited set of input types:
+It only supports the following types as input:

-- `string`
+- `string` and
 - `Record<string, boolean>`

 Instead of supporting various input types and conditionally checking every user input, the responsibility shifts to the user to handle this programmatically.
 This leaves the function with less work to do, resulting in a smaller footprint and better performance.